What Is Sustainable Living?

 - Consume less stuff more thoughtfully.
 While not entirely necessary to be taken to extremes, being more minimalist can help achieve a more sustainable life.
 Buying less is less wasteful for the consumer and promotes less waste and industry emissions by the manufacturer.
 Adopt a “need over want” mindset.

 - Shop local rather than ordering online or buying from big box stores.
 Consider how far something must be shipped before you support it.
 By buying locally, you’re not only supporting your local economy and smaller businesses, but you’re casting a vote against a world practically choking on shipping emissions.
+If you do buy online, support ethical online stores.

 - Invest in sustainable, positive impact companies: We recently interviewed Future Super on our Podcast, an Australian Superannuation fund (very similar to a pension fund).
 They will invest (on your behalf) only in companies that don’t contribute to negative social and environmental outcomes.
 They told us that if just 7% of Australia’s population switched to an ethical fund manager, we could finance the entire switch to renewable energy.
 Just imagine what the US or China could do!